Thursday, July 2, 2026

 Yet when interpretations harden into beliefs, disagreement becomes confrontation.

-The Cost of Mental Rigidity
+The Cost of Mental Rigidity ________________________________________

 Mental rigidity carries hidden costs.